Updated July 6, 2023

 - To the pipe, the parameters are passed by Parameters.

-- The pipe’s return type is defined by the Return type.
+- The Return type defines the pipe’s return type.

 From its initiation till the end of the application, the Angular 2 application has its lifecycle.

 This diagram depicts the entire lifecycle of Angular 2.
 Below is the description.

 - The change in the value of a data-bound property is described by the ngOnChanges method.

 - After Angular displays the data-bound properties, during the initialization of the component, the ngOnInit method is called.

 - When Angular itself could not detect changes, the ngDoCheck is used for detection.